dalibo/pitrery/INSTALL.md

 PostgreSQL configuration
 ------------------------

-Once `archive_xlog` is configured, PostgreSQL must be setup to use it by modifying the `archive_command` parameter in postgresql.conf and dependent parameters:
+Once `archive_wal` is configured, PostgreSQL must be setup to use it by modifying the `archive_command` parameter in postgresql.conf and dependent parameters: